TruptiAShetty/Devlop/env/rds/README.md

+A) Manual update require in terraform.tfvars
+         1. private_subnet_ids
+	 2. vpc_id

-A)manual steps for the creation of RDS in Dev environment:
+B)manual steps for the creation of RDS in Dev environment:

     1. Check out the code from the gitlab https://www.wingd.com/gitlab/wide2/aws_infra_terraform.git & git checkout terraform_scripts
     2. cd to the env folder and then we can see the of ec2 & rds
     3. cd to Rds folder and then type command "terraform workspace" by typing this command .
 It can been shown in which workspace basically we are in the "default" workspace.
        NOTE :Workspaces in Terraform are simply independently managed state files.
 A workspace contains everything that Terraform needs to manage a given collection of infrastructure, and separate Workspaces function like completely separate working directories.
 We can manage multiple environments with Workspaces.
-    4. Change the parameter vpc_id in dev-terraform.tfvars (which is created from jenkins folder)
+    4. Change the parameter vpc_id in dev-terraform.tfvars (which is created from env/vpc folder)
-    5. Change the parameter subnet_id in dev-terraform.tfvars (which is created from jenkins_folder).Pass the parameter of subnet_id as a private_subnets.
+    5. Change the parameter subnet_id in dev-terraform.tfvars (which is created from env/vpc folder).Pass the parameter of subnet_id as a private_subnets.
     6. After that we should configure s3 backend by using "terrform init" command 7.senario :
        7.1 Then we should create workspace by using command "terraform workspace new dev"